-The annual Risk Assessment covers all TTFC six risk categories and is a holistic approach.
+The annual Risk Assessment covers all seven TTFC risk categories and is a holistic approach.

-The purpose of the procedures is to ensure a common understanding and to specify risk definitions and related approaches in order to secure the robustness of TTFC's Risk Management policy, i.e.:
+The purpose of the procedures is to ensure a common understanding and to specify risk definitions and related approaches to secure the robustness of TTFC's Risk Management policy, i.e.:

-- identify risks that may impact TTFC's strategic and business objectives; - assess the risk exposure level, defined as the product between the probability of the risk occurrence and the impact of the risk for TTFC and compare it to the Risk Appetite framework; - manage risks by identifying the appropriate risk response with which to develop a plan to mitigate, transfer or resolve with actions assigned to owners; - implement the actions defined in the response to the risk; - monitor and update on progress of actions undertaken to mitigate the impact of risks and escalate through reporting.
+- identify risks that may impact TTFC's strategic and business objectives. - assess the risk exposure level, defined as the product between the probability of the risk occurrence and the impact of the risk for TTFC and compare it to the Risk Appetite framework. - manage risks by identifying the appropriate risk response with which to develop a plan to mitigate, transfer or resolve with actions assigned to owners. - implement the actions defined in the response to the risk. - monitor and update on progress of actions undertaken to mitigate the impact of risks and escalate through reporting.

-The Own Risk and Solvency Assessment ("ORSA") policy is complementary to the Risk Management policy.
+The Own Risk and Solvency Assessment ("ORSA") policy is complementary to the Risk Policy.
 The ORSA policy formalizes and builds on the existing practices of periodically updating the Risk Register pursuant to the annual Risk Assessment approach and adhering with the existing FINMA requirements.

 The ORSA policy contains procedures and methodologies which enable TTFC to adhere to the ORSA process as required under Art.
 96a of the Swiss Insurance Supervision Ordinance (ISO) and Circular 2015/3 (ORSA) and updates thereof.
 The main purpose of the ORSA is to assess all the risks inherent to its business.
-The ORSA is a forward-looking assessment of solvency and capital adequacy that brings together the Strategic Objectives, Risk Appetite, and Risk Register, for the three years under consideration.
+The ORSA is a forward-looking assessment of solvency and capital adequacy that brings together the Strategic Objectives, Risk Appetite, and Risk Register, for the three years forward-looking horizon under consideration.

-6.2.2 Risk Management Function
+6.2.2 Risk management function

-The Risk Management Function defines and documents the risk appetite framework and the policies and principles of risk management.
+At TTFC, risk management is combined with compliance in a Risk Management and Compliance function.
+Risk management defines and documents the risk appetite framework and the policies and principles of risk management.
 It coordinates and leads the annual risk assessment and ORSA.
-The findings and report(s) are communicated at the monthly management calls and at the board meetings in form of written reports, Excel tables or summaries.
+The findings and report(s) are communicated at monthly management calls and at the board meetings in form of written reports, Excel tables or summaries.
 The Risk Management Function ensures that the Internal Control System is maintained and documented in an up-to-date manner and monitors execution of key controls.
-Risk Management is also represented at the regular management meetings.
+Risk management is also represented at regular management meetings.

-Since early 2019 the responsibility for the Risk Management Function has been moved to the TTFC Management Board which is in line with FINMA's requirements and has been approved by the regulator.
+Since early 2019 the responsibility for the Risk Management and Compliance function has been moved to the TTFC Management Board which is in line with FINMA's requirements and has been approved by the regulator.
+The operational activities of risk management are supported by an external risk and compliance manager.

-6.2.3 Internal Audit Function
+6.2.3 Internal audit function

-Internal audit ensures that processes are in place (Risk management, governance and controls) and that the activities of TTFC are aligned with the policies.
+Internal audit ensures that processes are in place (risk management, governance and controls) and that the activities of TTFC are aligned with the policies.
 As per the decision of the TTFC Board of Directors in 2017 the internal audit function remains outsourced to Mazars AG, Zürich.

 Mazars AG is appointed to undertake annually one specific internal audit project, which is chosen by the Board of TTFC after proposal by the Management of TTFC.
-Similar to any other subsidiary of the Toa Re Group, TTFC may from time to time be inspected by the parent company, Toa Re.
+Like any other subsidiary of the Toa Re Group, TTFC may from time to time be inspected by the parent company, Toa Re.

-6.2.4 Compliance Function
+6.2.4 Compliance function